vildenst/3D-heart-models/README.md

 * All files produced from Segment (.mat format) should be saved in the **seg** folder created from **software.sh**.
 It is important that the different .mat files are saved as **Patient_1.mat**, **Patient_2.mat**, ..., **Patient_N.mat**.
 To copy files between Abel and your computer, use scp or rsync: [Abel Faq](http://www.uio.no/english/services/it/research/hpc/abel/help/faq/).

 ## Step 3: Generate finite element meshes ##
 * Run **mat2fem.sh** by the command ```$sbatch mat2fem.sh``` to generate the finite element meshes (.elem, .tris, and .pts files).
 When done, your files should be stored inside the FEM folder.
 The .msh files are stored in the Surface folder.
+You can always check the output file mat2fem_out.txt during the generation, or the error file mat2fem_err.txt.

 ## Step 4: Pacing Coordinates ##
 * Use [Meshalyzer](https://github.com/cardiosolv/meshalyzer) to pick out coordinates for the different pacing sites.
 A detailed description on how to find the coordinates can be found in **Manual/meshalyzer_manual.pdf**.
 When done, all five coordinates should be stored in a file **stim_coord.dat** inside each patient folder in FEM.